syncfusion-content/maui-docs/MAUI/Picker/getting-started.md

 ## Add picker items to the picker

-The .NET MAUI Picker control is a data bounded control.
-Hence, you must create collection of data’s and bind it to the picker control.
+The .NET MAUI Picker control is a data-bound control.
+Hence, you must create a data collection and bind it to the picker control.

 * Create a simple Observable Collection of data for the picker,